-Fans have long been speculating about what the theme for Survivor's 40th season will be, as the CBS reality competition show usually does something big for its milestone seasons (season 20 brought back returning players as Heroes vs. Villains).
+Fans have long been speculating about what the theme for Survivor's 40th season would be, as the CBS reality competition show usually does something big for its milestone seasons (season 20 brought back returning players as Heroes vs. Villains).

-When is Survivor season 40 premiering?
+Survivor season 40 premiered in February.

 Who will be on Survivor season 40?